 During construction, existing parking and loading may be affected within the traffic and transportation RSA.
-However, the proposed Project plans to incorporate BMP TRA-3 (Provision of Off-Street Parking for Construction-Related Vehicles), identified in Table 3.7-6, which requires that SJRRC, in coordination with CHSRA, identify adequate off-street parking for all construction-related vehicles throughout the construction period to minimize effects on public on-street parking areas.
-Therefore, with the incorporation of BMP TRA-3, no direct or indirect short-term adverse effects related to parking and loading would occur during construction of the proposed Project.
+However, the Project plans to incorporate BMP TRA-3 (Provision of Off-Street Parking for Construction-Related Vehicles), identified in Table 3.7-6, which requires that SJRRC identify adequate off-street parking for all construction-related vehicles throughout the construction period to minimize effects on public on-street parking areas.
+Therefore, with the incorporation of BMP TRA-3, no direct or indirect short-term adverse effects related to parking and loading would occur during construction of the Project.